book

 DataFrame Objects

-If the History method returns a DataFrame, the first level of the DataFrame index is the encoded CFD Symbol and the second level is the EndTime of the data sample.
+If the history method returns a DataFrame, the first level of the DataFrame index is the encoded CFD Symbol and the second level is the end_time of the data sample.
 The columns of the DataFrame are the data properties.

 DataFrame of two CFD contracts